Simplifying the Pharma Supply Chain and Speeding Medicines to Market

 Simpler process development.
 Customers can easily prototype and test processes, creating time and cost-efficiencies for R&D projects.

 Streamlined scale-up.
 Because batch size and quality are not determined by equipment scale, continuous manufacturing simplifies scale-up to commercial quantities.

 Cost savings.
 Because continuous manufacturing enables efficient adjustment of processes in real-time, entire batches are not made (and discarded) for the purpose of confirming process parameters.
 Reducing API usage in this manner can slash development time and expenditures as well as to cost-effectively make adjustments to commercial lines.

 Expert guidance.
 Quality control and process design with continuous manufacturing requires a specific skillset.
 Thermo Fisher is a pioneer and innovator in continuous manufacturing.
-Under the guidance of Eric Jayjock, PhD, Director of Continuous Manufacturing at Patheon and an industry-recognized expert in these techniques, the team will help drug makers build processes and programs that are robust, yet have the flexibility to be adjusted when needed.
+Under the guidance of Eric Jayjock, PhD, Director of Continuous Manufacturing at Patheon, a part of Thermo Fisher Scientific, and an industry-recognized expert in these techniques, the team will help drug makers build processes and programs that are robust, yet have the flexibility to be adjusted when needed.